Unit 2 - Practice Quiz

 B. Word order is ignored, only frequency counts matter

-C. Grammar rules are strictly enforced
+D. Grammar rules are strictly enforced

 14 In the CBOW model, how are the input context vectors usually handled before passing to the hidden layer?

-A. They are concatenated
+A. They are multiplied

 C. Only the first word is used

-D. They are averaged or summed
+D. They are concatenated

 15 What does a cosine similarity of 0 indicate between two word vectors?